m1chtv/michns/README.md

 - Domain name resolution test

 After trying to configure dns with other servers, resolve the domain name: nslookup xbox.com to determine whether the IP is the xbox proxy machine IP
-If the nslookup command does not exist, centos installation: `yum install -y bind-utils` ubuntu&debian installation: `apt-get -y install dnsutils`
+If the nslookup command does not exist, centos installation: `yum install -y bind-utils` ubuntu & debian installation: `apt-get -y install dnsutils`

 - Solution to systemd-resolve service occupying port 53 Use `netstat -tlunp|grep 53` to find that port 53 is occupied by systemd-resolved